Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 ```
 You will be prompted to answer several questions.
 Most of the answers are not that important within the present context.
 It is however useful to use a `common name` that makes sense for you as it is useful to identify the certificate amongst others.
+Ideally, you would want to use your domain name if you have one.

 #### Generate the CA-signed certificate to use with the server